pinia-orm/pinia-plugin-orm/docs/guide/index.md

 This plugin requires pinia >= 2.0.29
 :::

-## Adding the plugin to your pinia store
+## Adding the Plugin to your pinia store

 ::: code-group